Dan Reeder (musician): Reception

-Reeder has been called "one of the foremost outsider artists in modern folk" by The New Yorker's Ben Greenman.
+Reeder has been called "one of the foremost outsider artists in modern folk" by The New Yorkers Ben Greenman.
 He has been said to sound like a wispy John Prine and a bluesy Kenny Rogers.

 Reeder is noted for his original compositions (with titles such as "Food and Pussy", "Bach is Dead and Gone," and "Work Song," which was featured on the Emmy-winning show Weeds).
 His songs are often described as odd, original and humorous.
 His music has received critical acclaim for its unique blending of blues, folk, gospel and field hollers.

 Personal

 Reeder met his German-born wife Susanne while attending California State University, Fullerton.
 He relocated to Nuremberg, Germany with Susanne when she experienced visa difficulties.
 He has been a resident there ever since.

 Exhibitions

 Reeder's paintings are represented in collections internationally, including the Bayerisches Armeemuseum in Munich, Neues Museum Nürnberg and the Fränkischen Galerie Nürnberg.
 Additionally, Reeder has exhibited at 9.
 Triennale Kleinplastik, Fellbach (2004); Kunsthaus, Nürnberg (2008); Galerie Bernsteinzimmer, Nürnberg (2008/2020); Kunstgalerie Fürth (2009); E.T.A.-Hoffmann-Theater, Bamberg (2016); and in a group exhibition titled “Nürnberg Schule” in the Kunstvilla (2019 – 2020).